prakrick/assignment/README.md

 >The automation framework currently has 1 test case automated which has been annoted with tag "@regresesion"
 - Go to ```src/test/java/com/evoAutoamtion/runner/TestRunner.java ```
-- Right click on the TestRunner.java file and select Run As>Junit Test The test case execution should start now.
+- Right click on the TestRunner.java file and select Run As>Junit Test OR
+- Right click on the project folder in eclipse and Go to _Run As>Maven Test_ The test case execution should start now.
 Upon completion, you can find the automation report generated inside the _target_ folder in project root directory
 ```report name: cucumber-reports.html```